Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: CAN: Consistently Activated Neurons

 \section{CAN: Consistently Activated Neurons}

 To identify critical neurons in LVLMs, we draw inspiration from lesion-function analyses in neuroscience~\cite{bates2003voxel}. \emph{Lesion-symptom mapping} establishes functional specificity by associating selective cognitive impairments with localized brain damage~\cite{kimberg2007power,meyer2016voxel}.
-Translating this principle to neural networks, we hypothesize that LVLMs contain sparse subsets of neurons that are disproportionately critical for all types of tasks~\cite{qin2025achillesheelllmsaltering,yu2025superweightlargelanguage}.
+Translating this principle to neural networks, we hypothesize that LVLMs contain sparse subsets of neurons that are disproportionately critical for a broad range of tasks~\cite{qin2025achillesheelllmsaltering,yu2025superweightlargelanguage}.
 Specifically, we employ neuron ablation techniques to validate the importance of identified neurons, aligning with neuroscience practices such as \emph{virtual lesioning} (e.g., Transcranial Magnetic Stimulation \cite{hallett2007transcranial}).
 Furthermore, we use random neuron ablation as a control to mimic the practice of comparing targeted lesions to random ones in neuroscience experiments~\cite{rorden2004using}.

-Inspired by previous works \cite{lee2019snipsingleshotnetworkpruning,lin2018focallossdenseobject,simonyan2014deepinsideconvolutionalnetworks}, we propose the Consistently Activated Neurons (CAN) method to identify candidate critical neurons (Fig.~\ref{fig:pipeline}).
+Inspired by activation-based saliency~\cite{simonyan2014deepinsideconvolutionalnetworks} and gradient-based pruning criteria~\cite{lee2019snipsingleshotnetworkpruning,lin2018focallossdenseobject}, we propose CAN.
+Unlike these methods, which target performance-preserving pruning in unimodal settings, CAN is designed to identify collapse-triggering neurons across the multimodal components of LVLMs.
 CAN quantifies neuron importance through \emph{activation magnitude} and \emph{gradient sensitivity}.
 The activation-based importance contribution focuses on how strongly neurons respond to inputs (forward pass).
 The gradient-based importance contribution focuses on how changes to neurons would affect the loss, revealing their impact on model predictions (backward pass).
+The method is explained in Figure~\ref{fig:pipeline}.

-To initiate the {\em activation localization protocol}, we extract activation profiles across all layers during forward propagation.
-For each neuron at layer $\ell$ and index $j$, we record its activation values across all samples in $\mathcal{D}$:
+For our localization protocol, we extract activation profiles across all layers during forward propagation.
+For each neuron at layer $\ell$ and index $j$, we record its activation values across all samples in $\mathcal{D}_{\mathrm{cal}}$, the calibration set used for neuron importance scoring: